Nightfire Patches® are better than a typical embroidered reflective patch

 The reflective part of a patch is the backing cloth called twill.
 It comes in black, white and silver/gray colors.
-This patch uses black retroreflective twill.
+This patch use white retroreflective twill.

 The more you can see the twill, the more reflective surface you have.
 The embroidery thread is not retroreflective like the twill so the more added threads the less visibility at night.
 Our designs maximize the benefits of retroreflective technology like 3M™ Scotchlite™ Material.
 Click here to learn more.

 This is the same material used safety vests like road workers wear.
 You can have the same safety and still look great in the daylight with reflective Nightfire Patches.